yellowdog/python-examples/README_CLOUDWIZARD.md

 #### GCP Account Setup

-Cloud Wizard will create a Google Storage Bucket named `yellowdog-cloudwizard-<your_project_name>` in region `europe-west1`.
-This storage bucket will be mapped into a YellowDog namespace called `cloudwizard-gcp` in your YellowDog account.

-No other changes are made to your GCP account.
+No changes are made to your GCP account.

 #### YellowDog Platform Setup